 The trail begins beyond the locked gate, passing the ‘Wollemi Wilderness Walkers Only’ sign.

-It is 1.4km between the car park and the canyon entrance, but - like the drive in - it isn’t signposted or obvious!
+It is approximately 1.4km between the car park and the canyon entrance, but - like the drive in - it isn’t signposted or obvious!

-The path down to the canyon lies to the left.
-The GPS co-ordinates for the exact location are -33.3225815, 150.3091589 (or click here to see if on Google Maps).
+The path down to the canyon lies to the left, the path is obvious, but for extra reassurance the GPS co-ordinates for the exact location are -33.3225815, 150.3091589 (or click here to see if on Google Maps).

 The fire trail down to Natural Bridge